 I fully admit I'm a strange mix of snob and cult fan when it comes to horror.
-Some of my favorite horror films in recent years have been The Babadook and It Follows.
-I'm really looking forward to The Autopsy of Jane Doe.
-Which I believe was done by the same director who did the captivating and beautiful Trollhunter.
+Some of my favorites in recent years have been The Babadook and It Follows.
+I'm looking forward to The Autopsy of Jane Doe, which I believe was done by the same director responsible for the captivating and beautiful Trollhunter.

-I can't stomach slasher films or haunted houses because I can't abide fake violence when it echoes actual violence happening in the world.
-It's why I hated the church scene in the comic adaptation of Kingsman.
-It's not a fun catharsis for me to see women and black men getting mowed down in unspeakable ways.
+I can't stomach slasher films or haunted houses because I can't handle scenes that echo actual violence happening in the world.
+Give me monsters all day long.
+But the church scene in Kingsman?
+Total freakout.
+Not a fun catharsis for me.

 The ultraviolence of a Tarantino movie seems to exist in an alternate universe.
 A world where Samurai swords can be taken on planes like carry-ons.
 It doesn't stay with me because it's not realistic.
 I don't believe it's happening and I don't have to worry about 88 samurai being killed by a woman out for revenge.

 Horror is specifically designed to evoke and antagonize.
 And an antagonized brain won't always behave in a predictable way.
 As Wes Craven said, "Horror films don't create fear.
 They release it."
-It's been a long time since we've had such a variety of specific, possible fears from which to choose.
+And maybe it's just me, but it feels like it's been a long time since we've had such a variety of specific, possible fears from which to choose.

-In that tradition, Under The Shadow presents a familiar terror.
-Something strangely realistic, which I realize is an odd anecdote about a horror film involving...well, I won't spoil it in case you haven't seen it.
-It spends as much time on the resentment oppression brings as it does on supernatural forces.
+On that unsettling note, Under The Shadow presents a familiar terror.
+Something strangely realistic, which may seem like an odd anecdote about a horror film involving...well, I won't spoil it in case you haven't seen it.
+But the movie spends as much time on the resentment oppression brings as it does on supernatural forces.
 Like Poltergeist, Under The Shadow wants to remind you that your home might not offer inherent solace.

 Not when "they" are coming for you.